-5.3 FRRs of external walls
+FRRs of external walls

-5.3.1 Building elements which are part of an external wall shall be fire rated as required by Paragraph 2.3.
+5.3.1 Building elements that are part of an external wall that is required to be fire rated shall be fire rated as required by Paragraph 2.3.
+If a safe path has an external wall, that wall may be 100% unprotected provided any walls between the safe path and adjacent firecells have a FRR determined using the property rating.